suvindran3/kaatru-web-server/README.md

 }
 ```

-The `message` attribute contains a message commonly used to indicate errors or, in the case of deleting a resource, success that the resource was properly deleted.
+The `message` attribute contains a message commonly used to indicate status of the request.

-The `success` attribute describes if the transaction was successful or not.
+The `status` attribute contains the HTTP status code.

 The `data` attribute contains a list of routes found for the given origin and destination with its respective `pm 2.5` aggregate in the following format